 Launch a Linux Shell From File Explorer

 You can now directly launch a Linux shell in a specific folder from File Explorer.
 To do so, hold down the Shift key, and then right-click a folder inside File Explorer.
 You’ll see an “Open Linux shell here” option next to the standard “Open PowerShell window here” option.

 Microsoft first introduced the Diagnostic Data Viewer in Windows 10’s April 2018 Update.
 It must be installed through the Microsoft Store, but shows exactly what diagnostic and telemetry data Windows 10 is sending to Microsoft’s servers.

-In Redstone 5, the Diagnostic Data Viewer now also shows “Problem Reports.”
+In this update, the Diagnostic Data Viewer now also shows “Problem Reports.”
 These are generated when applications crash or experience another issue, and give Microsoft—or the application’s developer—information they might need to fix the problem.
 You can see information about when the problem report was created, when it was sent, and what application caused the problem.

 The Diagnostic Data Viewer application now has some additional filtering features you can use to sort through the diagnostic data, too.

 There’s a new kiosk setup wizard that makes it easier to set up a PC as a public kiosk or digital sign.
 This uses the existing Assigned Access feature but makes it easier to set up.
 Head to Settings > Accounts > Family and Other Users and look for the “Set up a kiosk” section to use the new setup experience.